-The Child and Youth Sports and Fitness Program utilize a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed;
+The Child and Youth Sports and Fitness Program utilize a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed.

-- The System is comprised of Four Service Areas to meet the core requirements: - Team Sports - Individual Sports - o Fitness and Health - Outreach - Team Sports are offered for all children ages five and above in the following sports: - o Baseball/T-Ball - Soccer - Basketball - A minimum of two additional teams sports offered at any time of the year (volley ball, dodge ball, cheerleading, tackle football, etc., based on community needs and interests). - Individual Sports are offered in at least three locally selected sports.
+- The System is comprised of Four Service Areas to meet the core requirements: - Team Sports - Individual Sports - Fitness and Health - Outreach - Team Sports are offered for all children ages five and above in the following sports: - Baseball/T-Ball - o Soccer - Basketball - Individual Sports are offered in at least three locally selected sports.
 A minimum of one Fitness and Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc. - Fitness and Health programs focus on nutrition education/counseling and health promotion.
-These programs are implemented throughout the CYS Services system. - Nutrition, Counseling or Health activities/event At least one other locally determined option i.e. aerobics, swimming laps, weight lifting, biking, fitness trails, challenge courses, walking, jogging, hiking, etc.

-Outreach programs are offered in CDC, SAC, MST and FCC in four areas throughout the year.

-- Intramurals (SAC/MST) - Motor Skill Activities (CDC/SAC) i.e. Start Smart - Skill Building Clinics (all) - MWR Partnerships (SAC/MST) i.e. Gymnasium, Outdoor Recreation
+These programs are implemented throughout the CYS system. - Nutrition, Counseling, or Health activities/event - At least one other locally determined option i.e., aerobics, swimming laps, weightlifting, biking, fitness trails, challenge courses, walking, jogging, hiking, etc. - Outreach programs are offered in CDC, SAC, and MST in four areas throughout the year. - Intramurals (SAC/MST) - Motor Skill Activities (CDC/SAC) i.e., Start Smart - Skill Building Clinics (all) - o MWR Partnerships (SAC/MST) i.e., Gymnasium, Outdoor Recreation